 Many of you may not know but Fujiwara is surprisingly an all-rounder.
 Despite being super busy with his stage acting career as well as his seiyuu career, he still has time to host radio shows, talk about being committed and devoted to the fans.

 Despite working with Tsuda on this show he’s also worked with other people, such as Ida Toshinobu.
-Currently he’s also hosting an otome radio show called かりんラジオ along side with Koichi Yokota.
+Currently, he’s also hosting an otome radio show called かりんラジオ alongside Koichi Yokota.

-Now you may be wondering why didn’t this unit continue, the answer is clear, it was only created because of the radio show these four seiyuu hosted titled 素顔の少年(Sugao no Shounen), still it lasted almost a year.
+The unit was only created because of the radio show these four seiyuu hosted titled 素顔の少年(Sugao no Shounen).
+The group disbanded a year later.

 They released two singles Bokura no Hikari and Arigato / Hoshikuzu Elegy.
 Truth be told the songs were good but not “over the moon”, but still they were catchy.

 This time Fujiwara didn’t just sing but he also played the bass showing a new and skillful facet that until the time wasn’t known.
-This band consisted on Masataka Nakagauchi, Hisanori Sato, Yuya Miyashita and Fujiwara.
+This band consisted of Masataka Nakagauchi, Hisanori Sato, Yuya Miyashita, and Fujiwara.

 With this we reach the rend of this month’s SEIYUU DIGEST.
 Hope that you liked it and be on the look out for next month’s.